 It is possible to improve the low efficiency and gain of unidirectional rhombics by replacing the termination resistor by a low-loss balanced resonant stub transmission line.
 The behavior of stubs is due to standing waves along their length, their reactive properties are determined by their physical length in relation to the wavelength of the radio waves.
 This reflects the power that would have been wasted in the termination resistor back into the antenna with the correct phase to reinforce the excitation from the transmitter.
 This circuit can increase the radiation efficiency of transmitting antennas to the 70-80% range, at the cost of increased complexity.

-The Rhombic is a very high-gain antenna however it require a lot of Acres and the efficiency when terminated is only about 50%.
+The Rhombic is a very high-gain antenna however it requires a lot of acres, and the efficiency when terminated is only about 50%.
 An alternate impedance-termination system, which was only used for a few large broadcast stations where input powers were above 50 kw, is called the re-entrant line termination.
 Clyde Haehnlen SK, developed the specifications for the Voice of America antenna system at the Bethany, OH Relay Station.
 That re-entrant Rhombic was 90% efficient by re-phasing the power instead of heating up termination resistors, in this system, the Rhombic is terminated in a transmission line, which in turn is coupled back to the input through the proper voltage-matching and phasing networks.
 Thus, the energy in the dissipation line is fed back to the antenna, so that considerably less than 50 percent of the energy is wasted.
 The old VOA Bethany site in Ohio had efficiency up to over 90%.

 Clyde provided K0UO with design information for re-phasing a few years ago before his passing.